sal55/langs/Benchmarks.md

 My compilers are whole-program ones so could offer some advanced optimisations including the ones GCC may have taken advantage of as mentioned above.

 But that is something to come back to.

+There are one or two things I want to try out.
+For example, the PC benchmark, the interpreter, contains some unusual coding patterns: lots of time is spent in small functions that take no parameters and with few if any locals.
+But they do access globals.

+The Win64 ABI says that registers XMM6 to XMM15 are non-volatile.
+These are little used, so I might try keeping some key globals (pointers not floats) in those registers.
+Although this would likely require hints from the language, which I regard as an unfair optimisation method.